JoshuaDRose/PyGameExamplesAndAnswers/documentation/pygame/pygame_sprite_and_sprite_mask.md

 > Draws the contained Sprites to the Surface argument.
 This uses the `Sprite.image` attribute for the source surface, and `Sprite.rect`. [...]

+The _Sprites_ in the _Groups_ can be removed and thus destroyed by calling [`pygame.sprite.Sprite.kill`](https://www.pygame.org/docs/ref/sprite.html#pygame.sprite.Sprite).
+When the object is no longer referenced, it is destroyed:

+> The Sprite is removed from all the Groups that contain it.
+This won't change anything about the state of the Sprite.
+It is possible to continue to use the Sprite after this method has been called, including adding it to Groups.

 If `chased` is a [`pygame.sprite.Group`](https://www.pygame.org/docs/ref/sprite.html#pygame.sprite.Group) object, then you can get a list of [`pygame.sprite.Sprite`](https://www.pygame.org/docs/ref/sprite.html#pygame.sprite.Sprite) objects by the method [`sprites()`](https://www.pygame.org/docs/ref/sprite.html#pygame.sprite.Group.sprites):

 ```py